AVSystem/developer-zone/docs/Anjay_integrations/Anjay_ST_integration/STM32L496G-DISCO-MONARCH.md

               - In the **Key identity** field, type the same name as in the `Endpoint name` field.
               - In the **Key** field, type the shared secret used in the device-server authentication.
     4. Click the **Add device** button and **Confirm** in the confirmation pop-up.
-    5. In the **Connect your device** step, wait for the board to connect.
+    5. In the **Connect your device** step, follow the next [section](#configuring-the-client) to run the client and connect it to the server.
-    6. Click **Go to device** to see your added device dashboard.

-    !!! tip
-        LwM2M Server URI, endpoint name and other informations you can be found in the **configuration** tab.

 ## Configuring the Client

-1. With the board still connected to a serial port interface, open a serial communication program.
+0. With the board still connected to a serial port interface, open a serial communication program.
-2. Press the reset button located on the board.
+0. Press the reset button located on the board.
 This should trigger the following prompt:

     ``Press any key in 3 seconds to enter config menu...``

-3. Press any key and in the configuration menu, change the default credentials to your data by following the instructions presented in the program and save it.
+0. Press any key and in the configuration menu, change the default credentials to your data by following the instructions presented in the program and save it.
     ![Client configuration](images/config_menu1.png "Client configuration"){: style="float: left;margin-right: 1177px;margin-top: 17px;margin-bottom: 17px;"}

     !!! important